Ted Daughety

-Ted W. Daughtey is an American pulmonologist-immunologist specialized in sleeping and breathing disorders.
-He is the first gentleman of Kansas as the spouse of governor Laura Kelly.
+Ted W. Daughety (born July 19, 1949) is a retired American pulmonologist-immunologist specialized in sleeping and breathing disorders.
+He was the first gentleman of Kansas as the spouse of governor Laura Kelly from January 2019 to October 2024.

-Life
+Education

-Daughtey graduated from Baylor University.
+Daughety graduated from Baylor University.
 He earned a M.D. from the University of Texas Southwestern Medical Center and completed a residency at the Medical University of South Carolina.
 He conducted a fellowship at the University of California, San Francisco.

+Career

 Daughety worked for the National Jewish Hospital and Saint Joseph Hospital in Denver.
 He held various academic appointments with the San Francisco VA Medical Center and the University of Colorado Health Sciences Center.
-He married Laura Kelly in 1979.
 In 1986, he joined the Salina Clinic as a pulmonary specialist and immunologist.
-Daughety species in the diagnosis and treatment of breathing disorders including asthma and bronchitis.
-On February 1, 2019, Daughtey closed his outreach clinic at Neman Regional Health and resigned as the sleep disorder center medical director.
+Daughety specializes in the diagnosis and treatment of breathing disorders including asthma and bronchitis.
+On February 1, 2019, Daughety closed his outreach clinic at Neman Regional Health and resigned as the sleep disorder center medical director.
 He had retired as a pulmonologist in April 2020.
 During the COVID-19 pandemic in Kansas, he resumed work at a screening clinic.

+Personal life

-On January 14, 2019, Daughtey became the third first gentleman of Kansas as the spouse of governor Laura Kelly.
+On January 14, 2019, Daughety became the third first gentleman of Kansas as the spouse of governor Laura Kelly.
+They married in 1979.
 They moved into the Cedar Crest residence.
-Daughtey and Kelly have two daughters.
+Daughety and Kelly have two daughters.
+Kelly and Daughety divorced in October 2024.